A sequence is a generalized list, consisting of zero or more values.

 The type of uniform vectors where each element can contain an unsigned 16-bit integer.
 Represented using an array of

-, but each element is treated as if unsigned.
+short, but each element is treated as if unsigned.

 The type of uniform vectors where each element can contain a signed 32-bit integer.
 Represented using an array of